Dales Pony

 Lowhouses Amanda

 Our interest in Dales Ponies began in the 1980's from a picture in a book.
 We established contacts with the Dales Pony Society soon after that and made our first visit to England in 1993.
 Since that first trip we have been back six times, attending pony shows and visiting farms to see a cross section of this wonderful breed.
-On our most recent trip we attended the 2005 Summer Breed Show at Barnard Castle, Co.
-Durham.
 Through our visits to England we have seen a great number of Dales Ponies and we are still impressed with their friendly nature and their handsome beauty.
+We have had friends and visitors from around the world (including China) come and ride these wonderful ponies.
+Whether a novice or experienced rider, Dales are safe and fun to ride.
 If you live too far away to come and visit please check below and consider purchasing a video or book about these wonderful ponies.

 Sowermire Diane